 - A. Operation and Maintenance Data - 1.
-The Contractor shall provide operation and maintenance data as required in this specification, and submit the required information through use of the Unifier system. - 2.
+The Contractor shall provide operation and maintenance data as required in this specification, and submit the required information through use of the Unifier and PlanGrid systems. - 2.
 Submittals for equipment and systems shall contain the manufacturer's information on installation, balancing, operating, maintenance, lubrication, and repair instructions and parts list for each component. - 3.
-Please refer to MSU Document Submittal Standards at: http://ipf.msu.edu/construction/business-partners/standards-for-construction/index.html

-B. As-Built Drawings

-- 1. Submission of all As-built Drawings called for in this specification shall precede request for final payment. - 2.
+Please refer to MSU Document Submittal Standards and PlanGrid Standardization Guide. - B. As-Built Drawings - 1.
+Submission of all As-built Drawings called for in this specification shall precede request for final payment. - 2.
 The Contractor shall submit As-built Drawings in electronic (.pdf) format, that is not password protected, indicating any deviations from the Contract Drawings, including contract Change Orders.
-Upon request of the Owner, printed copies of the As-Built drawings shall be provided as well. - 3.
-Provide any Building Information Model (BIM) data developed for this Project to the Project Representative.

-C. Facility Asset Data Exchange (FADE) Log

-1. The Constructor shall furnish all information as indicated on the FADE log spreadsheet.
+Upon request of the Owner, printed copies of the As-Built drawings shall be provided as well. - 4.
+Provide any Building Information Model (BIM) data developed for this Project to the Project Representative. - 5.
+Please refer to MSU Document Submittal Standards - C. Facility Asset Data Exchange (FADE) Log - 1.
+The Constructor shall furnish all information as indicated on the FADE log spreadsheet.
 The University's FADE procedure and requirements for asset tracking and populating the log can be found at the following web addresses: